ollie-ztz/Continue_Tuning/README.md

 ### 3.2 Constructing Expert Resived data from AI predicted ones after Round 1.
 In our experiments, we select the data needed to be revised based on the [attention map](https://github.com/MrGiovanni/AbdomenAtlas?tab=readme-ov-file).
 In your settings, you could ask your annotators to revise all the data predicted by your models from Round 1.

 We suggest that using our proposed Continual Tuning method to perform round 2.
-Then, in your dataset_list, you only need the revised datas.
+Then, in your dataset_list, you only need the revised data.
 While, if you want to train from scratch, please use the same amount of data as previous step.

 ### 3.3.1 Round 2 (Continual Tuning)